tgeorgiadis/quiver-community-app-catalog/README.md

 **List files (`community-app-catalog/*.json`)** — each file has:

-- `name` — display name shown in Quiver
+- `name` — display name shown in Quiver Launcher
 - `description` — short summary of the list
 - `version` — semver string; bump when the list changes
 - `apps` — array of app entries